A default set on assignment Filter

 • Ownership filter for Personal and Corporate devices

-• Enrollment profile: Read out all enrollment profiles and create a filter for each of them
+• Enrollment profile: Reads all enrollment profiles and creates a filter for each of them

 • Operating System, SKU: Filters are created for the following SKUs: Education, Enterprise, IoTEnterprise, Professional, Holographic